ckt1031/hkust-automations/README.md

-# HKUST Information Push
+# HKUST Automations

-A set of tools to push information to HKUST students.
+A set of automations to simplify daily tasks.

 We currently support pushing information to Discord via webhooks, other platforms can be added in the future.